coq/coq/doc/sphinx/proof-engine/tactics.rst

   other one can be automatically checked.
 ..
 [2] This corresponds to the cut rule of sequent calculus.
 ..
 [3] Reminder: opaque constants will not be expanded by δ reductions.
 ..
-[4] The behavior of this tactic has much changed compared to the versions available in the previous distributions (V6).
+[4] The behavior of this tactic has changed a lot compared to the versions available in the previous distributions (V6).
 This may cause significant changes in your theories to obtain the same result.
 As a drawback of the re-engineering of the code, this tactic has also been